With 85:15 ratio, Centre explains to Sonia Gandhi about subsidy for migrant trains

 Congress to bear cost of rail travel of every needy migrant worker: Sonia Gandhi

-However there was too much pressure from the states, following which the travel by bus was allowed.
+However, there was too much pressure from the states, following which the travel by bus was allowed.
 A few days later, the Centre also allowed the travel of migrants by trains.